MarynaShavlak/dev-interview-hub/src/entities/Article/ui/ArticleDetails/ArticleDetailsRedesigned/README.md

-# RedesignedArticleDetails
+# ArticleDetailsRedesigned

 ## Overview
-The **`RedesignedArticleDetails`** component provides an updated and visually enhanced view of an article using the redesigned UI elements.
+The **`ArticleDetailsRedesigned`** component provides an updated and visually enhanced view of an article using the redesigned UI elements.
 It presents the article's title, subtitle, main image, and content blocks in a modern design format.
 The component integrates features such as fallback images and loading skeletons to ensure a smooth user experience during data loading and image retrieval.

 Additionally, the component handles different states of data fetching:
 - **Loading State**: Displays the `ArticleDetailsSkeleton` component while article data is being fetched, offering a placeholder UI to improve user experience during loading.